dkallen78/Mathemagicus-Version-2.0/README.md

 The Reduce Terms Spell was kind of tricky but it works well.
 For everything but division I just divided the terms by 2 and calculated a new answer and put those value into the terms[] array.
 Then I copied the two lines of code that put the problem onto the screen.

+## 11/22/17

+### Update

+I got inspired to update my character selection screen.
+I know it wasn't on my list of things to do, but I had a lot of time at work yesterday and I figured out the basic logic I needed.
+So instead of only having two characters to choose from, there are now a list of seven possibilities.
+They only show one at a time and the user can click a button on either side of the mage icon to cycle through them.
+I built in some pretty CSS transition changes to go along with it to make it look like they were moving instead of just changing instantly.

+I cleaned up my file structure.
+Instead of having a mess of files all in one directory, I've grouped files together by type.
+I had to do some minor updates to my code after this, but it's totally worth it since now my main directory isn't a hot mess.

+Finally, I included a new .rar file with all of my game assets so if anyone wants to see the current state of the game befoe it goes up on some fly-by-night webhost, they can.

-### Up next: making division hints, cleaning up the file structure, finishing up boss rewards
+### Up next: making division hints, finishing up boss rewards, making floor bosses more unique, adding the continue functionality

+Division hints is going to be a few hours.
+I'm going to use right distribution to do the hints.

 After clearing the 10th level of a dungeon the player will get an upgrade to their damage.

-Division hints is going to be a few hours.
-My file structure is UGLY, I need to clean it up.
-After I do that, I need to update my .rar file.
+I want the floor bosses to have larger icons so they appear more intimidating.
+I also want them to do more attacks, like number sequences (I might make number sequences a feature for all bosses...)

+Adding continue functionality will involve using local storage for values that I want to persist.